4 Model Design Choices

 Techniques

-One of the practical challenges of quantization – especially weight-activation quantization – is activation outliers.
+One of the practical challenges of quantization, especially weight-activation quantization, is activation outliers.
 Large LLMs tend to develop a small number of activation channels with values that are orders of magnitude larger than the rest.
 If you try to quantize activations using a single scale factor per tensor, these outliers force a wide quantization range that wastes precision on the many small values.
-Here are a few post-training quantization methods and how they try to avoid activation outliers.
+Addressing activation outliers is an area of active research, and we will mention a few post-training quantization methods and how they try to handle these activation outliers.

 GPTQ (Frantar et al. 2022) uses approximate second-order information to quantize weights to 4 bits (or even 3 bits) with minimal accuracy loss.
 It works by quantizing weights one layer at a time and adjusting the remaining weights to compensate for the error introduced by each quantization step.
-GPTQ can be applied to a pre-trained model without any additional training data – just a small calibration set.
+GPTQ can be applied to a pre-trained model without a large training set.
+It only needs a small calibration set.

 AWQ (Activation-aware Weight Quantization) (Lin et al. 2023) takes a different approach.
 It observes that a small fraction of weights are disproportionately important — specifically, the weights that correspond to large activation magnitudes.
 Rather than treating all weights equally, AWQ protects these salient weights by scaling them up before quantization and scaling the activations down correspondingly.
 This keeps the important weights at higher effective precision while allowing aggressive quantization elsewhere.